What is Serverless Computing?

-I fully believe that new tools for debugging and performance optimizing will appear to service this market.
-But they will require better understanding of how serverless is being implemented by the providers.
-It might mean that the service providers are the only ones capable of giving a deep enough view to make these tools effective.
+I fully believe that new open source tools for debugging and performance optimizing will appear to service this market.
+But they will require better understanding of how the serverless architecture is being implemented by the providers.
+It might mean that the cloud vendors are the only ones capable of giving a deep enough view to make these tools effective.
 And its not in their interest to help you use less resources since they bill for those resources whether you used them efficiently or not.

 Long running applications are not the sweet spot

-To gain all of the flexibility that serverless provides, it generally limits the application developer to time based limitations on code.
+To gain all of the flexibility that serverless provides, it generally limits the application developer to time based limitations these functions as a service.
 Meaning, it optimizes for allowing your code to respond to a web request in which it has a maximum of 1 minute to respond.

 These fixed time maximums assist the provider in being able to fulfill the serverless promises to you.
-They expect to be able to move around workload between actual physical cpu's and locations as needed.
-And long running workloads break this assumption.
+They expect to be able to move around workload between actual physical cpu's and locations as needed in order to provide development teams with a service that auto scales & heals from equipment failures.
+Long running workloads break this assumption.
 In fact, this is typically listed as one of the requirements of their offering.
 Where code must complete within X time or be terminated.